Statute of Limitations In Legal Malpractice Claims

-In New York, the Statute of Limitations for legal malpractice cases is three years.
-In general, a client has three years from the date the legal malpractice occurs to file a lawsuit against the lawyer.
+In New York, the statute of limitations for legal malpractice cases is three years.
+In general, a client has three years from the date the legal malpractice occurred to file a lawsuit against the lawyer.

-Legal malpractice can occur in real estate transactions, personal injury cases, and in family law matters.
+Legal malpractice can occur in real estate transactions, personal injury cases and family law matters.
 In general, however, the following constitutes grounds for seeking damages in cases of legal malpractice on the part of your attorney:

 - Failure to meet important filing deadlines

 - Failure to conduct due diligence in reviewing contracts